 There are two important occasions at which attendance is required of all students.
-They are the Commencement Service, which in 2024 will be on Saturday 24 February prior to the Commencement Dinner, and the Final Service which will be held on Saturday 26 October prior to the Final Dinner.
+They are the Commencement Service, which in 2025 will be on Saturday 1 March prior to the Commencement Dinner, and the Final Service which will be held on Saturday 1 November prior to the Final Dinner.
 Both services will be in the neighbouring St Peter's Cathedral, with which St Mark's has had a special relationship since the founding of the College.

-The Founders' Day Service is held on the Sunday after St Mark's Day (St Mark's Day is also ANZAC Day, i.e. 25 April each year).
-In 2024, the Founders' Day Service will be on Sunday 28 April.
-This service is held in the Dining Hall, and all students are encouraged to attend.
-Many Old Collegians and friends of St Mark's attend this service, which is followed by a unique and special morning tea.
-Other events of significance for the College may also be held on Founders' Day.
+In 2025, all students are strongly encouraged to attend our special Centenary Founders' Day Service.
+It will be held in St Peter's Cathedral at 6pm, following a Founders' Day afternoon tea in front of Downer House (where the College was officially opened in 1925) from 4.30pm.
+(The Founders' Day Service is normally held on the Sunday after St Mark's Day; St Mark's Day is also ANZAC Day, i.e. 25 April each year.
+This service is normally held in the Dining Hall, and all students are encouraged to attend.
+Many Old Collegians and friends of St Mark's attend this service, which is followed by a unique and special morning tea.)